Justin-Phan1/lanas-unisex-hair-salon-website/README.md

 This website was built to develop my skills with React, and help out a local hair salon that did not have an official website.

 ## Project Description
-This project is a static webpage that displays updated information about the salon such as location, contact info, and services + pricing.
+This project is a static webpage that displays updated information about the salon such as location, contact info, services + pricing, and a photo to show the newly renovated salon.
 It also shows previous reviews left by clients on Yelp and Google Reviews.
 It was built solely using React as this is a static webpage.

 ## Installation
 1. Open the terminal.